MicrosoftDocs/sql-docs/docs/azure-data-studio/machine-learning-extension-import-view-models.md

 ms.author: davidph
 manager: cgronlun
 ---
-# Import and view models in a database with Machine Learning extension for Azure Data Studio
+# Import and view models in a database with Machine Learning extension (preview) for Azure Data Studio

 Learn how to use [Machine Learning extension for Azure Data Studio](machine-learning-extension.md) to import an ONNX model and view already imported models in your database.